Soldier kills 20 in shooting rampage in Thailand's northeast

 Police identified the suspect as Jakrapanth Thomma.
 During the attack he posted “Death is inevitable for everyone” on his Facebook page and later asked “Should I give up?”

-Facebook (FB.O) said it had removed the suspect’s account.
+Facebook said it had removed the suspect’s account.

 “Our hearts go out to the victims, their families and the community affected by this tragedy in Thailand.
 There is no place on Facebook for people who commit this kind of atrocity, nor do we allow people to praise or support this attack,” a Facebook representative said in a statement.